 The roller shutters and sun protection installations with SMI-drives can also be set up for operation without using a controller.
 The SMI drive has a setup mode through which drives can be activated using simple push buttons.
 The uniform interface is also available for low-voltage drives.
 This means that interior sun protection installations can also be controlled intelligently and accurately.
 Low-voltage drives can be recognized from the SMI LoVo symbol.

 The OPC server on LOYTEC devices, which support security, also features the OPC UA binary protocol, that exposes the same OPC tags as the OPC XML-DA server.
-OPC UA offers superior security features and also slimmer data transfers.
+More details on OPC communication can be found in the respective product manuals, which are available on download.

 CEA-709 Router Function